mjschultz/django-tastefulpy/docs/resources.rst

 If you need to filter things other than ORM resources or wish to apply additional constraints (e.g. text filtering using `django-haystack
 <http://haystacksearch.org/>`_ rather than simple database queries) your
-:class:`~tastypie.resources.Resource` may define a custom :meth:`~tastypie.resource.Resource.build_filters` method which allows you to filter the queryset before processing a request::
+:class:`~tastefulpy.resources.Resource` may define a custom :meth:`~tastefulpy.resource.Resource.build_filters` method which allows you to filter the queryset before processing a request::

     from haystack.query import SearchQuerySet